CyVerse-learning-materials/SciApps_guide/association.rst

      |association_workflow3|

-  6. As in **Step 2**, you can visualize the **Manhattan plot** with MLM-TASSEL outputs and compare it with the EMMAX output or MLM-TASSEL output when PCA is used.
+  6. As in **Step 2**, you can visualize the **Manhattan plot** of MLM-TASSEL outputs and compare it with the EMMAX output or MLM-TASSEL output when PCA is used.

 ----